girl4tech/caesarCipher/README.md

 **Tech used:** JavaScript

-Essentially, the Casear cipher is a type of substitution, where each letter in a message (which in cryptography is called "plaintext") is replaced with another letter.
+Essentially, the Casear cipher is a type of substitution, where each letter in an original message (which in cryptography is called "plaintext"), is replaced with another letter.
 The letter that replaces the plaintext letter, is derived from a shift of N number, that shifts up or down the alphabet (in this case, English alphabet).

-For each letter of the alphabet, you would take its position in the alphabet, say 3 for the letter 'C', and shift it by the key number.
-If we had a key of +3, that 'C' would be shifted down to an 'F' - and that same process would be applied to every letter in the plaintext.

-In this way, a message that initially was quite readable, ends up in a form that cannot be understood at a simple glance.
+For each letter of the alphabet, you would take its position in the alphabet, say 3 for the letter 'C', and shift it by the N number.
+If we had a key of +3, that 'C' would be shifted down to an 'F' - and that same process would be applied to every letter in the plaintext.In this way, a message that initially was quite readable, ends up in a form that cannot be understood at a simple glance.

-undefined
-For example, here's the Caesar Cipher encryption of a full message, using a left shift of 3.

 ## Optimizations
 If I had more time I would go back and add better styling to the list to make it look more modern and less retro.
 I am also planning on making the list full-stack by using Express JS.